sscharlott/calm_runbooks/endpoints/endpoints.rst

 .. |expand| image:: images/expand.png

-Click on each Service and note down the IP Address which will be displayed on the right hand side.
+Click on a Service and note down the IP Address which will be displayed on the right hand side.

 -----------------------------------------------------